Do Ovulation Apps Work? Evidence, Limits & Better Ways to Time Intercourse

 Are ovulation apps accurate?

 It depends.
-Apps that rely on past cycle lengths (without biological signals) often miss the exact fertile days.
-Studies evaluating consumer apps have documented substantial inaccuracies in predicted ovulation dates.1–3
+Apps that rely only on past cycle lengths, without using biological signals such as LH or temperature, often miss the exact fertile days.
+Studies that tested consumer apps have found wide variability and poor day level accuracy in many products.1-3

 How often should we have sex when trying?

-Guidelines suggest intercourse every 1–2 days during the fertile window.
-Daily is fine if preferred; every other day is usually easier and equally effective for most couples.4,6
+Guidelines suggest intercourse every 1-2 days during the fertile window.
+Daily is fine if that suits you, and for many couples every other day is easier and appears to be just as effective.4,6

 Sources